-Examining closely, Rezence unfolds Review of headphones with the best audio codecs 2024: Your Comprehensive Resource
+Examining closely, Rezence unfolds Review of headphones with the best audio codecs 2024: Key Insights

 All headphones, in theory, should deliver amazing sound for music listening.
 However, sound quality is a very subjective metric that varies from person to person.
 Still, every audio enthusiast can agree that headphones sound the best over a wired connection.